 The HEART acronym corresponds to our five basic needs and can be used on a daily, weekly, monthly, or yearly basis to align our needs, our goals, and our actions.

 The simple truth is that your goals don’t fail because you’re lazy or not working hard enough.
 Your goals, my goals, all of our goals—have failed time and time again because we’re not setting them correctly.
 The system is broken.
 After years of research and many iterations, the HEART Goals course was born in 2019 as an actionable system for setting goals.
 I saw how this system worked in my life and I wanted to guide others to do the same.
 I heard from so many people over the last year that this course, and the HEART Goals system, helped them gain perspective, focus, and clarity.
 It helped them take action towards a vision of what they want their life to be.

-The 2020 HEART Goals course is available now!
-It includes a 55+ page workbook, and e-course videos that walk you through each exercise with practical tips and tricks from me!
-The course helps you set balanced goals and learn to prioritize your tasks accordingly.
+The Updated 2021 HEART Goals guidebook is available now!
+It includes a 55+ page workbook, exercises, and practical tips and tricks from me!
+The guidebook helps you set balanced goals and learn to prioritize your tasks accordingly.
 If you’re really ready to live a balanced life in 2020, I would encourage you to grab the Week on One Page planner now too!
 The planner gives you the space to focus on those prioritized tasks.
-With yearly prompts, monthly goal setting check-in pages and ample room for notes, the planner ensures you’re making progress with HEART.
+With yearly prompts, monthly goal-setting check-in pages, and ample room for notes, the planner ensures you’re making progress with HEART.

 So what is HEART Goals?
 It’s an in-depth process of removing all obstacles to achieving your goals.
 It’s more than a time management system or a productivity technique, it’s a filter for the overwhelming volume of incoming information.
 It’s a framework for prioritizing and decision-making.
 HEART Goals is not one more thing.
 It’s a whole new way of doing everything: doing less, but better, in the right order, in every area of our lives.